teknivor/container-demo/demo.md

 View a container that is stopped

-	docker ps -a
+	docker ps doesn't display containers that are stopped Must run docker ps -a

-Start am existing container
+Start an existing container

 	docker start <container id>

 Connect to a container
 	docker exec -ti <container id> bash

-	root of the terminal window changes
+	Notice that the root of the terminal window changes

+	Tip: bash needs to be in the PATH of the container - otherwise, needs to call /bin/bash Some container shell are different from bash eg. Alpine container is /bin/sh

 Modify an image
 	eg Modify NGINX default html page